ealpha072/Weather-App/README.md

 ## Things learnt:
 * Working with weather API's and API keys
 * Sending requests with fetch() and .then
-* Handling responses from requests
+* Handling responses from r

 ### Live project ---> https://ealpha072.github.io/Weather-App/